TMascal/USV-Documentation/Info Sheets/MakingSeals.md

 ## 1. Types of Seals

 **O-Rings:** Circular elastomeric seals widely used for static and dynamic applications.
 In USVs, they are commonly applied in sensor housings, electronic enclosures, and shaft seals.

 **Gaskets:** Flat seals, often cut from sheet material, used between flanges or mating surfaces.
 Useful for large access panels, structural joints, and where bolt preload is uneven.

 **Lip Seals:** Also known as radial shaft seals, designed to seal rotating or reciprocating shafts.
 Applied in propulsion systems or rotary joints on USVs.

 **Face Seals:** Seals compressed between flat surfaces (end caps, hatches, bulkheads).
 O-rings in face seal glands fall into this category.

+**Trade-Offs Between O-Rings and Gaskets:** O-rings provide compact, high-pressure sealing and energize under load, making them ideal for critical, pressure-tight applications such as AUV hull access panels.
+However, they require precise machining, smooth surface finishes, and uniform bolt preload.
+Gaskets, while less efficient at holding high pressures, are more forgiving to uneven preload and surface irregularities, which makes them useful for large flanges, access covers, or structures where machining and torque control are less exacting.
 ---

 ## 2. Materials and Compatibility